Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 But the Urbit authors are not trying to be understood, trying their best not to be, and that's a shame, because whatever good and bad ideas exist in their paradigm deserve to be debated, which first requires that they should be understood.
+Instead they lock themselves into their own autistic planet.

 There is a natural tradeoff when designing computing systems, whereby a program can be easy to write, be easy to read, be fast to run,